guevarch/MechaCar_Statistical_Analysis/README.md

 	mean of x mean of y
 	  1498.78   1498.78
 ### One Sample t-test
+It is interesting to see that the data set with the largest variance has the lowest p-value.
 - Test 1
 	data:  subset(df2, Manufacturing_Lot == "Lot1")$PSI
 	t = 0, df = 49, p-value = 1